Lima Municipal Court

 - UNTIL FURTHER NOTICE OR AS STATED IN THE ORDER:

-- Defendants and complaining witnesses MUST ATTEND pre-trial hearings.
+- Defendants and complaining witnesses are not required to appear for pre-trial hearings.
 Loc.R.
-21 is no longer suspended effective 06-01-2020.
+21 is suspended effective 11-05-2020.

 - Self-represented plaintiffs or defendants may call the court to request a continuance if he/she has health concerns with appearing in court.

-- Evictions and move-outs are now proceeding consistent with the Federal CARES Act.
+- Evictions and move-outs are now proceeding consistent with the CDC moratorium order, effective September 4, 2020.

 - SEE THE FULL ORDER ABOVE FOR MORE DETAILS.